BruceGitHub/HelloWorld/_posts/2021-05-29-pragmatic-deisgn.md

 Disclaimer:
 These are only my thoughts.
-These could be totally wrongs, so if you will try to use them, you don't forget about this aspect!
+These could be totally wrong, so if you will try to use them, don't forget about this aspect!